-- Governmental-Wide Financial statements prepared using full accrual accounting for all of the Council's activities. - A change in the fund financial statements to focus on the major funds.
+Government-wide Financial Statements prepared using full accrual accounting for all of the Council's activities.

+A change in the fund financial statements to focus on the major funds.

 These and other changes are reflected in the accompanying financial statements (including notes to financial statements).
 The Council has implemented the general provisions of the GASB Statement 34.